linkerd/linkerd-examples/linkerd-tcp/README.md

 port 7474, routing redis traffic via namerd.

-* **redis**: Two [redis](https://redis.io/) clusters are configured to run on ports 6379 and 6380.
+* **redis**: Two [redis](https://redis.io/) clusters are configured to run on port 6379.
 The `default` namerd namespace is setup to send all redis traffic to the first redis cluster, but that routing decision can be changed by modifying namerd's dtab.

 * **web service**: The web service is composed of 10 instances of the HTTP web service defined in [`web.go`](web.go).
 The web service responds to HTTP requests